zuri-training/Team18_CMS_frontend/README.md

-# Team18_Moidz_portfolio
+# Team18_CMS_frontend
-This the repo to Moidz portfolio template
+This the repo to all our cms front end code